Disc protrusion — alternative treatments

 If symptoms of nerve compression caused by disc protrusion in the spine are not responding to conventional medicine, explore the use of alternative treatments to manage pain, tingling, numbness or muscle weakness.
 Depending on how willing you are to veer away from the medical mainstream, your choices could include mind-body intervention, biologically based therapies, manipulative and body-based methods or energy therapies.
-If you are particularly open-minded, or if your religious beliefs preclude the use of certain drugs, you might consider exploring one or more alternative medical systems.

 Alternative medical systems